Barniva/alx-backend-python/README.md

 Each directory in the repository represents a different project.
 Navigate to the directory of the project you want to use and follow the instructions in the README file of that directory.

-## 👥 Contributing 👥

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 ## 📄 License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.